jordanbradburne/School_District_Analysis/README.md

 * Software: Python 3.8.8, Anaconda, Jupyter Lab, git 2.32.0
 * Output Files: PyCitySchools.ipynb & PyCitySchools_Challenge.ipynb (with NaN)

+## Summary:
+The chief data scientist needs me to replace the math and reading scores for Thomas High School with NaNs, all while keeping the rest of the data intact.
+Once doing so, the scientist  wants me to repeat the school district analysis and describe how these changes affected the overall analysis.

+Three different levels will be observed to be analyzed:
+* District Level
+* School Type Level
+* School Level

 ## Results

 ### How is the district summary affected?
-- Average Math Scores: went from 79 to 78.9 due to taking out Thomas High School Ninth Grader scores.
+* Average Math Scores: went from 79 to 78.9 due to taking out Thomas High School Ninth Grader scores.
-- Average Reading Scores did not change.
+* Average Reading Scores did not change.
-- % Passing Math moved from 75% to 74.8%.
+* % Passing Math moved from 75% to 74.8%.
-- % Passing Reading moved from 86% to 85.7%.
+* % Passing Reading moved from 86% to 85.7%.
-- % Overall Passing moved from 65% to 64.9%.
+* % Overall Passing moved from 65% to 64.9%.

 ### With Thomas Hi.
 9th Grader Scores
 <img width="779" alt="Screen Shot 2021-07-19 at 9 05 41 PM" src="https://user-images.githubusercontent.com/85847344/126260538-65be1f3e-55ba-4216-ae38-bce585759b89.png">